Ron Hickman

 Ronald Price Hickman (1932–2011) was a South African-born, Jersey-based automobile designer and inventor.
 He worked for both the Ford motor company and Lotus, where he designed the original Lotus Elan, the Lotus Elan +2 and the Lotus Europa.
-However, he is best known for his design of a wood-working bench called the Black & Decker Workmate.
+Outside the circle of automobile enthusiasts he is best known for his design of a wood-working bench called the Black & Decker Workmate.